charl024/lrp_dvs_mpi/README.md

 # Local Region Parallelism in Dynamic Vision Sensors using MPI
 ## What is this?
-This is a demonstration of how parallelism can be applied processing asynchronous event data streams from a neuromorphic vision sensor through MPI.
+This is a demonstration of how parallelism can be applied processing asynchronous event data streams from a neuromorphic vision sensor using MPI.
+In this project, we simulate an incoming stream of event packets from a sensor by iterating through an event-based dataset and applying different types of processing approaches for each packet.

 ### References